Whew!: Main game

-If the charger believed that he/she was running short on time, and had not yet reached level six, he/she could call a "Longshot".
+If the charger believed that he/she was running short on time, and had not yet reached level six, he/she could call a "Longshot."
 The clock was stopped, the charger immediately advanced to level six, and the blocker hid one secret block on that level in addition to the one that may have already been placed there.
 The charger then selected one square and attempted to correct its blooper if one was hidden there.
 The charger won the round by either clearing all six levels or successfully completing a Longshot.
 If the charger ran out of time, or either hit a block or failed to correct a blooper after calling a Longshot, the blocker won the round.
 The charger could not call a Longshot after reaching level six or during the five-second penalty for hitting a block, but could do so at any other time, even while a blooper was read.

 The contestants traded positions for the second round.
 If a third round was needed, Kennedy revealed its category at that time and the champion decided who played which role.
-The first contestant to win two rounds won the match, the money accumulated from charging and blocking, and advanced to the Gauntlet of Villains.
+The first contestant to win two rounds won the money accumulated from charging and blocking and advanced to the Gauntlet of Villains.
 The runner-up received consolation prizes.